Coronavirus in Alabama (COVID-19)

 - We routinely perform decontamination work.

-- We have the experience and expertise to deal with the Coronavirus safely.
+- We have the experience and expertise to deal with COVID-19 in Alabama safely.

 - Every member of the Alabama Bio-Clean team is trained, certified, background-checked, and drug tested to ensure a high standard of professional integrity.